drupal-graphql/graphql/doc/starting/custom-schema.md

 ## Enable the custom schema

-Go again to the server page in `/admin/config/graphql` to create a new server now for the newly created schema.
-When creating the server choose the "My Drupal Graphql schema" as the schema.
-After saving click "Explorer" and this should take you to the "Graphiql" page, but now already for you own custom schema.
+Go back to the list of servers under `/admin/config/graphql` to create a new server for your custom schema.
+When creating the server choose the "My Drupal Graphql Schema" as the schema.
+After saving click "Explorer".
+This will take you to the "GraphiQL" page, where you can explore your custom schema.